safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Yes it can, but again, it's extremely hard.
 The comparable 'ideal' to bitcoin voting is 'one vault one vote'.
 There is very little cost to starting a vault, so there's nothing to stop someone creating thousands or millions of malicious vaults and controlling the consensus mechanism that way.
 The issue is, they have no way to control the closeness of their nodes, so it's very difficult for them to form a close group consensus, especially if one or more people are simultaneously attempting a sybil attack, or there's significant healthy participation in the network.
 It also comes back to incentives - even if they could, why would they want to?
 They'd get more reward for utilizing the vaults as a resource than they would using them to perform malicious actions.

 It's worth reading more about attacks to the SAFE Network, since this is a complex topic and one that by my own confession isn't covered in adequate detail here.
-Check the [attacks on the SAFE Network](https://safenetwork.wiki/en/FAQ#Attacks_on_the_SAFE_Network) section of the wiki for some additional info.
+The best place to start is [safenetwork forum](https://safenetforum.org).

 It's also worth reading about [Node Ageing](https://github.com/maidsafe/rfcs/blob/master/text/0045-node-ageing/0045-node-ageing.md), which affects the difficulty of joining the network and exerting authority over data.